sindresorhus/exit-hook/readme.md

 If you have asynchronous hooks registered and your Node.js process is terminated in a synchronous manner, a `SYNCHRONOUS TERMINATION NOTICE` error will be logged to the console.
 To avoid this, ensure you're only exiting via `gracefulExit` or that an upstream process manager is sending a `SIGINT` or `SIGTERM` signal to Node.js.

-Asynchronous hooks should make a "best effort" to perform their tasks within the `minimumWait` time, but also be written to assume they may not complete their tasks before termination.
+Asynchronous hooks should make a "best effort" to perform their tasks within the `wait` time, but also be written to assume they may not complete their tasks before termination.